spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/2-scheduling.md

 <!--END_TABS-->

+When creating a task schedule a user can specify command line arguments and deployment properties for the scheduled application in the same way as they are specified when launching a task.
+More can be read about specifying deployment properties [here](%currentPath%/feature-guides/batch/deployment-properties/).

 ## Monitoring Task Launches

 The status of each scheduled launch can be viewed on Spring Cloud Data Flow's `Executions` tab.